Members: Brian Noyeswatkins (Keys, Guitar, Vocals), Jake Brady (drums), Dillon Sturtevant (Bass, Vocals)

 Links: bandcamp / facebook / twitter / soundcloud / iTunes / spotify

 Tomten is a trio from Seattle, Washington.
 Often described as baroque or dream pop for their prominent use of organ, electric piano and analog synthesizers, they share a wide influence from early power-pop to electric folk.

 Following the release of Wednesday’s Children, Tomten began work on their follow-up album, The Farewell Party, recording with engineer/producer Jason Quever (Papercuts) during the summer of 2013 in Sacramento and San Francisco.
 The singles off The Farewell Party displayed a stronger focus on songwriting as well as production.
 The Farewell Party was released August 19th 2014 on Seattle label Versicolor, with a following US Tour.

-Tomten now features Brian Noyes-Watkins (keys, guitar, vocals), Jake Brady (drums), and Dillon Sturtevant (bass, vocals).
-After releasing a single in May of 2015, “Bitter Pill” b/w “Humdrum Doom Song,” the trio is preparing to release their third full-length Cremation Songs on Seattle label Plume Records on July 9th, 2017 on CD, vinyl, and digital formats.
+After releasing a single in May of 2015, “Bitter Pill” b/w “Humdrum Doom Song,” Tomten, now featuring Brian Noyes-Watkins (keys, guitar, vocals), Jake Brady (drums), and Dillon Sturtevant (bass, vocals), released their third full-length Cremation Songs on Seattle label Plume Records on July 7th, 2017.

 “I first thought of the name Cremation Songs as a bit of a joke to poke fun at our previous record The Farewell Party,” says Noyes-Watkins.
 “It later dawned on me that it fit the songs well, seeing as most are vaguely about death in some way or another.”